 N.B.
-We will not cancel an over 75 TV Licence when we are informed that the licensee has died.
+We will not cancel an over 75 TV Licence when we are informed that the licence holder has died.
 The licence will remain in force until it has expired.

-TV Licences will normally be revoked or cancelled by notice in writing and in accordance with the requirements of the Communications Act 2003, sections 364(5)(8) and (9), clearly stating the date of revocation or cancellation.
-We will send a letter of impending revocation, which will be followed by a letter of revocation unless the matter has been resolved.
-We may also revoke licences by publishing a general notice on the BBC's website and, if deemed appropriate by the BBC, in other national communications.
-We will only revoke a licence from a date which takes account of any money that has been paid in respect of the licence, rounding up to the nearest month of expiry if necessary (and, in the case of a licence for which a blind concession fee has been paid, rounding up pro rata).
+TV Licences will normally be cancelled by notice in writing and in accordance with the requirements of the Communications Act 2003, sections 364(5)(8) and (9), clearly stating the date of cancellation.
+We will send a letter of impending cancellation, which will be followed by a letter of cancellation unless the matter has been resolved.
+We may also cancel licences by publishing a general notice on the BBC's website and, if deemed appropriate by the BBC, in other national communications.
+We will only cancel a licence from a date which takes account of any money that has been paid in respect of the licence, rounding up to the nearest month of expiry if necessary (and, in the case of a licence for which a blind concession fee has been paid, rounding up pro rata).

 Section 365(3) of the Communications Act 2003 gives the BBC a discretionary power to refund payments made in respect of a licence under the Communications (Television Licensing) Regulations 2004.
 When deciding whether or not to make a refund, we will take into consideration any earlier claim by the claimant in respect of which there is reason to suspect that the refund was obtained as a result of false information, including a signed declaration by the claimant which has proved to be false.

-Refunds can be given where the licensee ceases to use television receiving equipment at their address.
+Refunds can be given where the licence holder ceases to use TV receiving equipment at their address.
+The licence holder should not watch or record programmes as they’re being shown on TV or live on an online TV service, or download or watch BBC programmes on demand, including catch up TV, on BBC iPlayer at the address.
 If the licence has not yet expired, it must not be needed again before its expiry date.

-Refunds can be given where the licensee moves from their address to another where they will be covered by someone else's licence (e.g. parents or partner).
+Refunds can be given where the licence holder moves to a different address where they will be covered by someone else's licence (e.g. parents' or partner's address).

-Refunds can be given in respect of licences which are bought as a result of an error by the claimant, usually because the use of television receiving equipment does not require that type of licence, e.g. bought colour licence when only needed black and white.
-In these circumstances, the customer can claim up to two years' worth of refund.
-If the licence was bought in error as a result of advice given by the Licensing Authority or its agent, the customer can claim up to six years' worth of refund.
+Refunds can be given in respect of licences which are bought as a result of an error by the customer, usually because the licence holder does not require the type of licence they have bought.
+For example, if they have bought a licence when there is already one in place at the address.
+In these circumstances, the customer can normally claim up to two years' worth of refund.
+If the licence was bought in error as a result of advice given by TV Licensing, the customer can claim up to six years' worth of refund.